KNOW WHAT YOU’RE DEALING WITH: GET THE CORRECT DIAGNOSIS

-- The M-SPIKE is produced by the cancerous myeloma cells present in the bone marrow.
+- The M-SPIKE and free light chains are produced by the cancerous myeloma cells present in the bone marrow.

-- In general, the amount of M-SPIKE reflects the amount of myeloma.
-However, in some cases, a small amount of protein is produced or occasionally none (non-secretory [1%])
+- In general, the amount of M-SPIKE or free light chains reflects the amount of myeloma.
+However, in some cases, a small amount of protein is produced or occasionally none (non-secretory [1%])”

 HOW TO ESTABLISH THE CORRECT DIAGNOSIS IF A MONOCLONAL PROTEIN (M-SPIKE) IS PRESENT

 - Exclude some other acute or chronic medical condition causing production of a monoclonal protein.
 Many conditions associated with inflammation, autoimmune, and/or allergic reactions and even other types of cancer can be associated with monoclonal protein production in a “reactive” fashion.

 - If careful evaluation reveals no other obvious cause, then definitive direct diagnosis is required.

 - The presence of 1 or more “CRAB” features is needed to confirm the diagnosis of active (“symptomatic”) myeloma requiring systemic anti-myeloma therapy.